What is a Home Sleep Test or HST (Sleep Apnea Test Sleep Study)?

-A home sleep test (HST) is a sleep study tool that is used for the diagnosis of obstructive sleep apnea.
+A home sleep apnea test is a sleep study tool that is used for the diagnosis of obstructive sleep apnea.
 Most HST devices are portable – about the size of a telephone handset.
-Home sleep testing is also called ‘Unattended Sleep Study’.
+Home sleep testing is also called ‘Unattended Sleep Study‘.

 They usually measure the following biologic parameters: